DTJF/libpruio/src/doc/_2_preparation.md

 \note The targets get prepared by the `UseFbDoc.cmake` script.
 Find
       further information in the `cmakefbc` [package
       documentation](http://users.freebasic-portal.de/tjf/Projekte/cmakefbc/doc/html/index.html).

+\note The `make cod` script only creates files inside the source
+      tree -> to uninstall just remove the folder `doxy/html` and the file `libpruio.pdf`.

 ### Python Binding ### {#sSecBuildPython}